-The Human Rights in Iran Unit focuses on the Islamic Republic of Iran’s compliance with international human rights law.
-Based in the School of Law, we are building upon our University’s proud tradition of supporting UN Special Rapporteurs and of human rights expertise that reaches back to 1982.
+The Human Rights in Iran Unit focused on the Islamic Republic of Iran’s compliance with international human rights law.
+Based in the School of Law, we built this project upon our University’s proud tradition of supporting UN Special Rapporteurs and of human rights expertise that reaches back to 1982.

 Our research studies provide an accessible account of the breadth and complexity of violations in Iran from the standpoint of international law, which may serve scholars, practitioners and anyone concerned with the underlying or systematic problems in the country.
-We also organize and host lectures, roundtables and workshops, which involve a diverse range of Iranian human rights and civil society experts.
+We also organised and hosted lectures, roundtables and workshops, which involved a diverse range of Iranian human rights and civil society experts.

 The Human Rights in Iran Unit was established with three main objectives: